-Comprehensive Coverage (Other than Collision Coverage)
+What Is Comprehensive Coverage?
+(Other than Collision Coverage)

 Comprehensive Coverage helps protect your vehicle from damages that occur in an event other than a collision (that is why this coverage is also sometimes referred to as “Other than Collision Coverage”).
-If your car is stolen, vandalized, or damaged by a natural disaster, contact with an animal, or by any other covered incident, your comprehensive insurance coverage will help pay for repairs or replacement.
+If your car is stolen, vandalized, or damaged by a natural disaster, contact with an animal, or by any other covered incident, your comprehensive coverage will help pay for repairs or replacement.

-Comprehensive Coverage can be valuable for many drivers; however, it is not a type of state-required car insurance coverage.
+Comprehensive Coverage can be valuable for many drivers however, it is not a type of state-required car insurance coverage.
 With that said, Comprehensive Coverage may be required if your vehicle is leased or financed.
 Under certain auto insurance policies, purchasing Comprehensive Coverage may even be required in order for you to be eligible to purchase rental reimbursement coverage.
 (Rental reimbursement helps cover the costs associated with car rental if your vehicle can’t be driven due to a covered accident.)

 If you aren’t required to have Comprehensive Coverage but are considering how it may be beneficial to you, here are a few things to consider:

 - Your personal finances: Could you afford to repair your vehicle out-of-pocket if an accident were to occur?

 - The age and value of your car: As your car ages, its value will decrease.
 The newer the car, the more expensive it could be to repair or replace.

 With an older or less expensive car, you may feel confident in your ability to pay for repairs or total vehicle replacement.
 If your car is newer or you don’t feel like you would have the money on hand to pay for unexpected repairs, Comprehensive Coverage could be a smart investment.
 Your personal finances would also influence whether or not you choose a deductible, and if so, how high of a deductible.
 Remember, a higher deductible results in a lower premium.